 One of the most significant benefits of college life is learning to build relationships.
 Yes, you want to have lots of fun—but you can keep the fun going by avoiding impulse spending or splurging.
 If you’ve budgeted $40 for the month on entertainment and you spend it all in one night, you’ll be spending the other three Fridays alone with your Little Debbies.
 It can be tempting to go out with friends regularly and spend money on food and drinks or go shopping or blow all your money on concert tickets.
 But the reality is, cutting back on your spending (or impulse buying) isn’t going to detract much from your college experience.

 Make some traditions with your college pals.
 Have a weekly potluck.
 Everyone is learning to cook and share new cuisines, so make a thing of it.
 If you’re still in the dorms, meet in the dining hall with a specific purpose in mind—other than eating—like a mock think tank, philosophy club, or even your own college start-up.
 When you’re tempted to buy something, take a step back.
 If you’re in a store, leave it where it is for a moment and walk away.
 If you still remember what it was when you’re ready to check out, ask yourself how much use you’d get out of it for the money (how many times you’ll use it divided by the price).
 You might also consider alternatives like getting a cheap shampoo so you can buy the good conditioner guilt-free.

 We’ve all looked at our wallets and wondered where our money went.
 We swear this thing only cost 10 bucks, and that thing was just a dollar.
 You might think that cutting back on your expenses won’t make a difference, but it will.
 It will add up quickly even if you don’t see the change as it’s happening—the opposite of the mysteriously leaky wallet.

-Save yourself some money by searching for scholarships with our Scholarship Search tool!
+Save yourself some money by finding scholarships with our Scholarship Search tool!